-Figure 6.10 Slider Control to Adjust Underscan to fit Desktop to HDTV Screen
+Figure 6.10 Underscan Screen Resolution Adjustment Sliders

 - 3 Use the horizontal and vertical sliders to adjust your HDTV desktop size to properly fit your screen.
 For example, if your desktop appears smaller than your screen causing a black border around the desktop, use the sliders to enlarge the desktop to fit the screen.
 If the desktop is larger than the screen and you want to avoid panning, then use the sliders accordingly to adjust the desktop size so that it is fully visible without panning. - 4 Click OK when done.